skupperproject/skupper-example-rabbitmq/README.md

 broker on the Skupper network.

-Then, in the public namespace, use `kubectl get service/broker` to check that the service appears after a moment.
+Then, in the public namespace, use `kubectl get service/broker` to check that the `broker` service appears after a moment.

 _**Console for private:**_